-- i) Pursuant to HERA, housing that is constructed or rehabilitated with NSP1-PI funds must meet all applicable local codes, rehabilitation standards, ordinances, and zoning ordinances at the time of project completion.
+1. Pursuant to HERA, housing that is constructed or rehabilitated with NSP1-PI funds must meet all applicable local codes, rehabilitation standards, ordinances, and zoning ordinances at the time of project completion.
 In the absence of a local code for new construction or rehabilitation, the housing must meet the International Residential Code and the National Electrical Code, as applicable.
-In addition, housing that is rehabilitated with funds awarded under this NOFA must meet all applicable energy efficiency standards established by §2306.187 of the Texas Government Code, and energy standards as verified by RESCHECK. - ii) If a Texas NSP1-PI assisted single-family or duplex is newly constructed and reconstructed, the applicant must also ensure compliance with the universal design features in new construction, established by §2306.514 of the Texas Government Code, and as implemented by TDHCA. - iii) All NSP1-PI assisted properties must meet all applicable State and local housing quality standards and code requirements, which at a minimum must address Universal Physical Condition Standards (UPCS) or the housing quality standards (HQS) in 24 CFR §982.40, but only if HQS is required for another funding source.
-If there are no such standards or code requirements, the housing must meet Universal Physical Condition Standards, unless HQS is required for another fund source.
-When NSP1-PI funds are used for rehabilitation the entire unit must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a)(1). - iv) All NSP1-PI assisted ownership units must pass inspection by a licensed Texas Real Estate Commission inspector prior to occupation.
+In addition, housing that is rehabilitated with funds awarded under this NOFA must meet all applicable energy efficiency standards established by §2306.187 of the

+Texas Government Code, and energy standards as verified by RESCHECK.

+- 2.If a Texas NSP1-PI assisted single-family or duplex is newly constructed and reconstructed, the applicant must also ensure compliance with the universal design features in new construction, established by §2306.514 of the Texas Government Code, and as implemented by TDHCA. - 3.All NSP1-PI assisted properties must meet all applicable State and local housing quality standards and code requirements the housing quality standards (HQS) in 24 CFR §982.40.
+When NSP1-PI funds are used for rehabilitation the entire unit must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a)(1). - 4.All NSP1-PI assisted ownership units must pass inspection by a licensed Texas Real Estate Commission (TREC) inspector prior to occupation.

-b) Multifamily Rental Housing
+b) Rental Housing